 Until such time as we can generate substantial product revenue, if ever, we expect to finance our operations through a combination of equity offerings, debt financings and license and development agreements in connection with any future collaborations.
 We do not have any committed external source of funds.
-In the event we seek additional funds, we may raise additional capital through the sale of equity or convertible debt securities.
+In the event we seek additional funds, we may raise additional capital through the sale of equity securities, including through our "at-the-market" equity program, or convertible debt securities.
 In such an event, our existing shareholders may experience substantial dilution, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of the holders of our common shares.
 Debt financing, if available, could result in increased fixed payment obligations and may involve agreements that include restrictive covenants, such as limitations on our ability to incur additional debt, make capital expenditures, acquire, sell or license intellectual property rights or declare dividends, and other operating restrictions that could hurt our ability to conduct our business.